dlu-ch/dlb/doc/faq.rst

 (Make: only a few sources are newer than their targets).
-The available Make implementations have been carefully optimized for speed over the years. dlb is executed by an instance of a Python interpreter; starting a Python interpreter and importing some modules typically takes approximately 70 ms.
+The available Make implementations have been carefully optimized for speed over the years. dlb is executed by an instance of a Python interpreter; starting a Python interpreter and importing some modules alone typically takes some 70 ms.

 Make executes a rule's command if one of the rule's source has a later :term:`mtime` than any of the the rule's targets (or if one of the output dependencies does not exist).